jasongrimes/fretboardfoundation/_chapters/020-chords/040-major-harmony.md

-It also makes for smooth "voice leading", meaning the chord tones change only by small intervals from one chord to the next, as they would if composed for singing by a chorus of human voices.
+It also makes for smooth "voice leading", meaning the chord tones change only by small intervals from one chord to the next, as they would if composed for singing by a choir of human voices.

 A useful way to identify fretboard positions is by specifying which string contains the tonic.